-Several years later, I had the amazing opportunity to work with Standard Films as a creative consultant for their yearly snowboard film.
+In 2007, I had the amazing opportunity to work with Standard Films as a creative consultant for their yearly snowboard film.
 My role was to create the title for the film, develop the intro sequence, and help the total branding of the product by writing film and graphic treatments.
-I named the film “Catch the Vapors.”
+I named the film “Catch the Vapors”.

-“Catch the Vapors” is a slang term that means ” to get caught up and interested in what someone else has or what they do, and to want to be involved in it”.
+“Catch the Vapors” is a slang term that means ” to get caught up and interested in what someone else has or what they do and, want to be involved in it”.
 The “Catch the Vapors” treatment incorporated major/minor themes, transitions, and story telling elements that reflected the film’s title.
-The graphic treatment explained how graphics, animations, titles, and colors would be used within the film to support the major/minor themes of “Catch the Vapors.”
+The graphic treatment explained how graphics, animations, titles, and colors would be used within the film to support the major/minor themes of “Catch the Vapors”.

-As a freshman in college, I wanted to be involved in snowboarding because of the vapors I caught from Standard Films’ “TB3.”
+In 1994, I wanted to be involved in snowboarding because of the vapors I caught from Standard Films’ “TB3″.
 It was an honor to name a Standard Snowboard Film and to create and incorporate film themes that reflected the inspiration I felt as a young person in my dorm room.
 Full circle!